monheimx9/sonarr-sub-managerr/readme.md

 - [ ] Re-sync subtitles with [ffsubsync](https://github.com/smacke/ffsubsync)
 - [ ] Parse subtitles files to guess language

-## Knows issues
+## Knows issues and caveats
 Sometimes it happen that you might have one video file that covers multiple episodes (like a Kai version or a special release)

-In those edge cases I suggest to unmonitore the episodes in question before launching the program, I didn't dig enough for the moment to cover this use case
+In those edge cases I suggest to not monitor the episodes in question before launching the program, I didn't dig enough for the moment to cover this use case

+If you have external subtitle tracks in your shows collection, the naming conventions follows [Jellyfin](https://jellyfin.org/docs/general/server/media/external-files/) external files naming scheme

+*Film_Or_Episode.trackname.default.en.forced.ass*

+So be aware that it hasn't been tested with PLEX

 At this day 09/19/2023, it has only been tested with Sonarr 3.0.10.1567 I'm not planning to move to Sonarr 4 until a stable version is out